 War is the statesman's game, the priest's delight, the lawyer's jest, the hired assassin's trade.
 Percy Bysshe Shelley assassindelightgame Change image and share on social

-History is a cyclic poem written by time upon the memories of man.
-Percy Bysshe Shelley cyclichistoryman Change image and share on social
+Poetry is a mirror which makes beautiful that which is distorted.
+Percy Bysshe Shelley beautifuldistortmake Change image and share on social